ShridhiGupta/JAVA-Projects/README.md

 ---

 ### 🎯 **Contributing**
 Contributions are welcome!
 Feel free to submit pull requests for improvements or bug fixes.

+---

+### 📄 **License**
+This project is open-source and available under the **MIT License**.

+---